noahgibbs/pixiurge/WRITING_A_GAME.md

 what you can do.
 Also, you may need to add something to Pixiurge...
 Don't be afraid to jump in with a pull request, or even to fork your own separate version of Pixiurge for your own game.

+## Major Decisions

+There's always more to decide.
+But let's talk about some important parts.

+### Ticks

+You'll need to decide how often to have "ticks."
+By default, you'll get 500 milliseconds per tick, or two ticks per second, automatically.
+These ticks advance on a timer while the server is running.
+That means:

+1) If you measure time in Ticks for your simulation, that's the speed.
+2) Time doesn't advance when your server isn't running.

+You'll also get an autosave of the simulation engine data every 600 ticks by default.
+You can change the number of ticks or turn off autosave.
+Every 600 ticks and 500 ms/tick means you'll get an autosave every five minutes (300 seconds) by default.

+If you set ms\_per\_tick to zero, there won't be a timer.
+If you want to advance the simulation engine by a tick, you'll need to do it yourself.
+You should do this if you want more control over how time flows in your game.

+You also won't automatically get "catch up" ticks if your server isn't running and you restart it.
+Instead, time will stop while the server is stopped, and pick up where it left off when you start again.

+If you want to be able to "pause", that's usually done with world-file actions.
+For instance, don't let a player move when the pause is happening.
+If you pause the whole simulation engine, that means *nobody* can do anything, not just one player or group of players.

 ## Assets